jaxron/axonet/README.md

     UnmarshalWith(json.Unmarshal)
 ```

-The `Do(ctx context.Context)` method executes the request, automatically marshalling the request body and unmarshalling the response if a result is set.

 # 🤝 Contributing

 This project is open-source and we welcome all contributions from the community!
 Please feel free to submit a Pull Request.